 Oceanic Bay Hotel & Resort, Nunge Beach, Saadani National Park

-In Bagamoyo, just on the beach, you’ll find the Oceanic Bay Hotel & Resort.
+In Bagamoyo, located right on the beach, you will find the Oceanic Bay Hotel & Resort.
 Oceanic Bay Hotel & Resort is situated 44 kilometers from both Zanzibar City and Stone Town.
 In addition to a restaurant and exercise center, this hotel also offers water activities.
 Rooms face either the pool or the sea and are arranged around a tropical garden.
 A flat-screen satellite TV and air conditioning are standard in all rooms.